individkid/sidegeo/README.md

   * Sample -- whether space fixed in Tweak mode
     * Symbolic -- classification of space does not change
     * Numeric -- configuration controls amount of change
-  * Widget -- which panel opened by Equalizer
+  * Widget -- which panel opened by Panel
     * Topology -- open panel for classifications to sample
     * Decorate -- open panel for bitmap, screen saver, RFB
     * System -- open panel for stocks flows and attachments